norrbom/python-sum-performance/README.md

 - Make sure you have the Python dev libraries installed, on Ubuntu: `sudo apt-get install python3-dev`
 - You might need to change the CFLAGS=-I/usr/include/python3.10 in the Makefile to point to your Python libraries.

-Build the C extension and run the python code with:
+Build the C extension and run the experiment with:

 ```sh
 make && make run
 ```

-## Results running on WSL2 on a Intel i5 10400F CPU
+## Results on WSL2 on a Intel i5 10400F CPU

 ```sh
 py_simple_sum    5.694443464279175   seconds